This was our first stop to our 10-day Japan trip. Summer just turned 1 year old and this was her birthday trip.

 • We arrived 8pm in Kansas Airport

-• Exchange Jr Pass in airport itself.
-We got 7 day unlimited pass as we are going to Kyoto- Osaka- Kanazawa- Tokyo
+• Exchanged JR Pass in airport itself.
+We got 7-day unlimited pass as we are going to Kyoto- Osaka- Kanazawa- Tokyo.
+Get this if you will need to travel from city to city.

 • Buy ticket to Kyoto – ICOCA /haruka : kansai one pass (trial) – it’s a parks fee unlimited so no need buy one by one cheaper

-• Settle dinner in Airport.
+• Settled dinner in Airport.
 We just bought packed dinner in a mini mart.

 There is Kansas airport limousine bus in 1st floor of arrival area to Kyoto Station but we took train.
 We travelled straight to Kyoto but when we reach Kyoto station, the MRT was already close so we needed to take taxi to go to Yamashina.